Koshao-sys/Awesome-Books-ES6/README.md

 # 📖 [Awesome Books ES6] <a name="about-project"></a>

-**Awesome Books ES6** is a book storing site built on HTML, CSS and javascript using Modules and ES6 syntax.
+**Awesome Books ES6** is a book storing site built on HTML, CSS and javascript with the code separated using Modules and ES6 syntax.

 ## 🛠 Built With <a name="built-with"></a>